 Enoki enveloped in a thinly cut (carpaccio style) beef slices with a dash of tamari and black sesame seeds for a simple and fun bite on your next dinner party.

-A carnivore’s bite
+A savory bite

 When you receive guests, it’s always a tricky thing to satisfy everyone, this one appetizer is a carnivore pleaser guaranteed, plus it’s so simple to make.
-You can prepare them in advance and simply drop them in the oven when your guests arrive and 10 minutes laters you dizzle a tad of tamari, pepper and black sesame seeds, insert a toothpick in each of them and there you go!
+You can prepare them in advance and simply put them in the oven when your guests arrive and 10 minutes laters you drizzle a tad of tamari, pepper and black sesame seeds, insert a toothpick in each of them and there you go!
 Ready to party.

 Black vs White sesame

 Clearing up the air here… Black vs white sesame seeds.
 Well, do you know the BIG difference between black and white ones?
 First black and white sesame seeds are two different types of sesame, the white one is hulled, meaning its shell got discarded and the black one comes with its shell.
 Second, the texture of black sesame is much crunchier, and it’s flavor, in my opinion is way more subtile than the white ones.
 Third, the strongest of all is a toasted white sesame, it’s so powerful you won’t see it in many dishes… If you like East Asian dishes then you should definitely buy yourself the black sesame and for this dish the black ones are fitting right in.

 To give an extra kick to the rolls, I’ve added Tamari, very similar to soy sauce.
 Wether one or the other is fine for this recipe.
 Also, I believe they glaze the meat with Oyster sauce in Japon, which I’m sure give a lovely glossy finish to the rolls.

 Let’s make those meaty rolls!